 You’ll also find trip cancellation and interruption Insurance on the Freedom Flex, which will reimburse you for prepaid, nonrefundable passenger fares if your trip is canceled or cut short by sickness, severe weather and other covered situations.
 The coverage is up to $1,500 per person and $6,000 per trip.

 And the Chase Freedom Flex provides an auto rental collision damage waiver, which offers theft and collision damage coverage for most cars rented in the US and abroad when you decline the rental company’s collision insurance and charge the entire rental cost to your card.
 In the US, coverage is secondary to your personal insurance.

 The one-two punch of the fixed and rotating categories on the Freedom Flex makes the card a potential winner.
-But the card will shine best when you combine it with one of the premium Chase Sapphire cards, especially if you have post-pandemic travel on your radar.
+But the card will shine best when you combine it with one of the premium Chase Sapphire cards, especially if you have travel on your radar.
 Chase Ultimate Rewards transfer partners include United Airlines, Southwest and Hyatt Hotels, all of which offer plenty of possibilities.